Our approach goes beyond typical treatments, focusing on personalized care that helps you manage nasal health issues and find more consistent relief.

 If medications do not provide relief after several weeks, surgical options may be considered:

 Surgical removal is often recommended for individuals with large or persistent nasal polyps that do not respond to medication.
 The most common procedure is called polypectomy, where the surgeon removes the polyps through the nostrils using specialized instruments.
-While surgical intervention can provide significant relief, nasal polyps may return over time.
+Surgery can significantly improve symptoms for many patients, though nasal polyps can return over time and may require follow-up treatment to keep symptoms under control.

-Nasal polyps can be more than just a medical issue—they can affect how your body breathes and functions.
+Nasal polyps can do more than cause nasal symptoms, they may impact your breathing and overall comfort.
 At San Antonio Breathe Free, we offer more than treatment; we help you understand and improve your nasal and sinus health.

-Our approach goes beyond managing symptoms—we aim to help you breathe better, turning a common problem into an opportunity for long-term wellness.
-We focus on the whole picture, addressing both the immediate issues and the underlying causes.
+Our approach goes beyond managing symptoms, we aim to help you breathe better by taking a comprehensive look at your nasal health.
+We focus on the whole picture, addressing both immediate concerns and contributing factors that may affect your breathing over time.

 Nasal polyps don’t have to limit you.
-With the right care, your respiratory health can be restored, helping you breathe more freely and comfortably.
+With the right care, your breathing can improve, helping you feel more comfortable and at ease.

 Monday – Friday: 9am – 5pm